 Furosemide or frusemide is a loop diuretic used in the treatment of congestive heart failure and edema.
-It is most commonly marketed by Sanofi under the brand name Lasix, and also under the brand name Frumex.
-It has also been used to prevent Thoroughbred and Standardbred race horses from bleeding through the nose during races.
+It is most commonly marketed by Sanofi under the brand name Lasix, PRICE OF FRUSEMIDE 40 IN JAN AUSHADHI STORE just 4 rs for 10 tab, It has also been used to prevent Thoroughbred and Standardbred race horses from bleeding through the nose during races.

 Along with some other diuretics, furosemide is also included on the World Anti-Doping Agency's banned drug list due to its alleged use as a masking agent for other drugs.